bfava/IllusionOfIllusion/README.md

 # Illusion_of_Illusion
-Senior Thesis Code "The Illusion of the Illusion of Sparsity: the Effects of Using a Wrong Prior"
+Senior Thesis Code "The Illusion of the Illusion of Sparsity: an Exercise in Prior Sensitivity"